 It’s amazing to think how much clubland has evolved over the last thirty years.
-House music was first being played at midweek parties in Manchester and London as early as 1985, then spiralled into illegal raves before it became a mainstay of the weekend as the nineties swept in.
+House music was first being played at midweek parties in Manchester and London as early as 1985, spiralling into illegal raves before it became a mainstay of the weekend as the nineties swept in.

 You’d be hard pressed to find an institution which encapsulates many of those changes quite like Liverpool brand Cream, arguably the most infamous and revered nightlife institution of all time.
 After opening in 1992, Cream defined big room abandon with a formula of first US house and then pumping trance, following that with Ibiza domination before establishing the UK’s first true dance music festival in Creamfields.